GreenmaskIO/greenmask/README.md

   various cloud-based storage solutions.
 * **directory** - This is the standard choice, representing the ordinary filesystem directory for local storage.

-!!! note
-If you have suggestions for additional storage options that would be valuable to implement, please feel free to share your ideas.
-Greenmask aims to accommodate a wide range of storage preferences to suit diverse backup needs.

 ## Restoration Process

 In the restoration process, Greenmask combines the capabilities of different tools: